Walter Reuther Central High School

 Walter Reuther Central High School is an alternative high school in Kenosha, Wisconsin.
 Part of the Kenosha Unified School District, the school serves 382 students in grades 9-12.

 History

+Building

 The classic limestone structure that houses Reuther High School was designed by John D. Chubb and built between 1924 and 1927.
 Occupying a massive block-square, the school is listed on the National Register of Historic Places as one of the structures comprising Kenosha's Civic Center Historic District.
 When built, it was called Kenosha High School; Central High School is the name engraved in its namestone.
 It later became Mary D. Bradford High School, and ultimately Walter Reuther Central High School, named for United Auto Workers leader Walter Reuther.